Automations

 Automations page (

-/automations) — The central hub for tag-based rules (add tag, remove tag).
+/automations) — The central hub for tag-based, task-creation, and notification rules.
 Campaign-related rules are excluded from this view because they are managed directly on each campaign. -

 Campaign detail page (